happydzhang/Research/README.md

 My Undergraduate Research with Professor Dong Wang

 Notes for 5/24/2016
+- (12:10) Basic webpage has been setup.
+Next step is changing the Python script to JavaScript
 - Removed URL from venues that do not have one
 - (9:33) Planning on moving from simple Python script to interactive webpage; Python script might need to be turned into JS